lilium895/Telegram-chat-restorer-pyautogui-version/README.md

 :warning: Hardware problems.

 The code worked on my Windows 11, 8 gb ram, ssd laptop with fiber optic internet connection.
-If you see that the code isn't working for you could it be a time issue.
+If you see that the code isn't working for you, it could be a time issue.
 In pyautogui_recover change time.sleep() with the time that works on your computer.
 I put a sleeping time of 2 minutes for those media bigger than 8Mb, but you can change it.